puzzlelang/puzzlelang.github.io/README.md

 # LANGUAGE

 PUZZLE is a programming language and platform, that has an abstract design and can easily be extended with custom language.
+Scripts are split up into multiple statements, delimited by a semicolon (`;`).
+Each statement can be single line or multiline.

 <!--b style="color:grey">> Build any JS-based app, like browser apps, backends, ...